zyloxmods/FNGameProj/README.md

 -   **C++ profiling tools**
 -   **Windows 10 SDK** (10.0.18362 or newer)
 -   **Unreal Engine Installer**

-Right click the *FortniteGame.uproject* and Switch Unreal Engine version... to the coressponding unreal version for this Project which can be found [here](https://www.google.com/search?q=soon)
+Right click the *FortniteGame.uproject* and Switch Unreal Engine version... to the coressponding unreal version for this Project which can be found here - not yet

 Right click the *FortniteGame.uproject* and Generate Visual Studio Project Files then open the *FortniteGame.sln* and build the Project with Visual Studio

 Now launch the Project by launching the *FortniteGame.uproject*

 ---
 ## Credit

 - [Zylox](https://twitter.com/zyloxmods)